When the Leader Becomes the Load-Bearing Structure

 No one is doing anything wrong.

-From the outside, the organization may look healthy.
+From the outside, performance may remain strong.

 Deadlines are met.